High-dimensional regression with potential prior information on variable importance

 To achieve this, it will be convenient to compute predictions corresponding to $S_p$ first, and then use this to obtain the predictions for $S_{p-1}$, and hence $S_{p-2}$ and so on, as we now explain.
-The out-of-sample predictions corresponding to \eqref{eq:ridge} applied to matrix of predictors $X^{(1)}$ and test data $Z^{(1)}$ are given by
+Let us fix $k \leq p$.
+The out-of-sample predictions corresponding to \eqref{eq:ridge} applied to matrix of predictors $X_{S_{k+1}} := X^{(1)}$ and test data $Z_{S_{k+1}} := Z^{(1)}$ are given by

 Let us suppose that $Z^{(1)}\{X^{(1)}\}^T \in \R^{n' \times n}$ and $A:=(X^{(1)}(X^{(1)})^T + \lambda I)^{-1} \in \R^{n\times n}$ have been computed; note these are required in calculating \eqref{eq:ridge_pred} which then needs only an additional $O(n^2)$ operations to compute.
-We now explain how the corresponding quantities for $X^{(2)} := (X_j,X^{(1)})$ and $Z^{(2)} := (Z_j, Z^{(2)})$ may then by retrieved in $O(n^2)$ steps, where $X_j \in \R^n$ and $Z_j \in \R^{n'}$ are the $j$th columns of $X$ and $Z$ respectively.
+We now explain how the corresponding quantities for $X^{(2)} := (X_k,X^{(1)})=X_{S_k}$ and $Z^{(2)} := (Z_k, Z^{(1)})=Z_{S_k}$ may then by retrieved in $O(n^2)$ steps, where $X_k \in \R^n$ and $Z_k \in \R^{n'}$ are the $k$th columns of $X$ and $Z$ respectively.
 First observe that